 Ozone depletion and global warming are such threats which have alarmed us and now we should aspire to live in homes and use buildings that are ecologically safe.
 The article contains eco-friendly house features which will not only help save the planet, but will also cut down your energy costs and annual bills.

-If you live in an area which is exposed to the sun for most of the year, you can convert all those golden rays into consumable household energy.
+If you live in an area which is exposed to the sun for most of the year, you can convert all those golden rays into consumable household energy and reduce your carbon footprint.
 Electricity will be generated and consumed from your very roof and it will save up to 60% of your electric bill.
 Although it is expensive to install at first, a solar panel system will pay you back with the energy savings.

 In a similar way, biomass and heat pumps make their own energy which means you have to rely less on fossil fuels and save energy and control the carbon emission.